zaccharles/api-guidelines/Guidelines.md

   ![User subscription setup][websequencediagram-user-subscription-setup]

 ### 14.5 Verifying subscriptions
-When subscriptions change either programmatically or in response to change via administrative UI portals, the subscribing service need to be protected from malicious or unexpected calls from services pushing potentially large volumes of notification traffic.
+When subscriptions change either programmatically or in response to change via administrative UI portals, the subscribing service needs to be protected from malicious or unexpected calls from services pushing potentially large volumes of notification traffic.

 For all subscriptions, whether firehose or per-user, services MUST send a verification request as part of creation or modification via portal UI or API request, before sending any other notifications.